Start gearing up to create your unique NSW bucket list now... Here’s just a few to get you started.

 Visit the very place at the heart of its inspiration just north of Corowa and delve deeper into the story with a viewing of the exhibition in its honor at the Corowa Federation Museum.

-We've all experienced Murray River camping in the Summer months, but you haven’t really lived until you have tried all seasons.
+We've all experienced Murray River camping but it's at it's best in the Summer months.

 A region bound together with a proud heritage.
 It was in the town of Corowa that federation was born – of great things coming together – and that sums us up today.

 In 1893 a conference held by the Federation League of Australia, saw a resolution passed that paved the way for the formation of the Australian Commonwealth in 1901.
 Corowa has since garnered the title of the ‘Birthplace of Federation’.

 Immerse yourself in the rich history as you uncover the stories behind twenty five historic sites and landmarks across the township of Corowa on the Corowa History Trail Map.
 Each site has its own unique story, taking on the journey from yesteryear to the present day.
 Allow yourself some time to soak up the information along this self-guided tour.

 Here, there’s more to see, more to do and more to experience.
 This is where you can drive right up to the water’s edge, set up camp or cast a line without a care.
 These parts of the river are renowned for the BIG catches, if your catching what we are throwing?